The event is organised by Asociatia Club Sportiv 2X2 Race, from Sibiu, Romania.

 - finished 2X2 or X2 in the previous year

-- be a finisher in the first half of the results list of a race of at least 15km length and 1000m positive altitude gain, 18 months or less before the start of X2.
+- be a finisher of a race of at least 15km length and 1000m positive altitude gain, 18 months or less before the start of X2.

 Both the 2X2 and X2 trails follow marked but unprotected mountain trails, which include very steep slopes and accidental areas, as well as alpine sections (they follow peaks, passageways, valleys, boulders and alpine grasslands).
 The race thus requires: